akka/akka/CONTRIBUTING.md

 Akka uses [Jenkins GitHub pull request builder plugin](https://wiki.jenkins-ci.org/display/JENKINS/GitHub+pull+request+builder+plugin) that automatically merges the code, builds it, runs the tests and comments on the Pull Request in GitHub.

-Upon a submission of a Pull Request the Github pull request builder plugin will post a following comment:
+Upon a submission of a Pull Request the GitHub pull request builder plugin will post a following comment:

     Can one of the repo owners verify this patch?